Johnherm/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1) Confused smiley
 2)Display the content of the /etc/passwd file.
 3) Display the content of /etc/passwd and /etc/hosts
 4)Last lines of a file
+5)prefer the first ones actually